BlastHappy82/Dynamic-Power-Plan/README.md

 ### GPU not detected
 - NVIDIA: Install the latest NVIDIA driver
-- AMD: Install pyadl: `pip install pyadl`
+- AMD: Supported out of the box
 - Check the logs folder for error messages

 ### L-Connect fan profiles not working